dbhagen/fantastic-telegram/README.md

 - `start`: Starts the application in production mode.
 - `dev`: Starts the application in development mode and serves debug information to the console.
-- `test`: Runs the Jest unit and integration tests.
+- `test`: Runs the Jest unit, integration, and linting tests.
 - `coverage`: Generates a coverage report for the unit tests.
 - `lint`: Runs the linter.
 - `prettier`: Runs the code formatter.